WatchtowerProtocol/cautious-bassoon/5_Requirements.md

 The action to burn and withdraw shall remove a quantity of $\Delta S_t$ tokens at time $t$ out of the auctions contract.

 ### Claim-to-Settle
 Staked tokens are locked (escrow) for a period of time $t$ after the conclusion of the auction.
 Claims are opened (vested) after this time period.
 The claims mechanism removes locked Watchtower tokens out of the auctions contract.
+Auction winners get their principal and winnings in Watchtower tokens while others lose their principal which is burned.

 #### Requirement 7
+The action to claim and settle shall remove the principal and winnings for the auction winners only from escrow.

 ## Initial Conditions